MdRashid62/react-advice-project/README.md

-This project was bootstrapp with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrappe with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts